dhruvil-patell/TagGame/README.md

 ## Instructions
-Press 'S' To Start The Game
-Click 0 To Read the intsructions of how the game works Use number keys to change the map
-Yellow box appears when one player hits score of 5 and can be used as a powerup First one to 15 wins
+Press 'S' To Start The Game.
+Click 0 To Read the intsructions of how the game works.
+Use number keys to change the map.
+Yellow box appears when one player hits score of 5 and can be used as a powerup.
+First one to 15 wins.
+If you want to change the map that can be done at any time during the game using the number keys and if you want to have a random map click 3, and click it multipe times untill there is a map that you are satisfied with.

 ## Features: